 Terrier owners, it is a thrill to see a judge’s eyes light up when he or she

-notices a good quality Bullie.
-But disappointment often follows when a
+spots a good quality Bullie.
+But disappointment follows when a

 slightly undershot mouth causes that judge to mentally dismiss an otherwise